nyakaspeter/Raven-Torrent/documents/api/get.md

-# Stream Or Download The Selected File
+# Stream or download the selected file

 Stream or download the selected file over http connection.